Explore your ancestry with a free trial!

 The vast majority of people who were accused of witchcraft were never executed for it.
 Many of them plead guilty, knowing they would be spared if they did so (only those who insisted they were not guilty were executed).
 Others stayed in jail until the witch mania was over, and the town realized its mistake; these people were then set free.

-Not everyone who was accused or an accuser left descendants, and some of them disappeared from history altogether.
+Not everyone accused or an accuser left descendants, and some disappeared from history altogether.
 Abigail Williams, one of the original group of girls who began the accusations that started the trials, disappeared from Salem Village as a teenager, and no record of her has been found after she departed from the town.
 But plenty of people did leave descendants.
 If one of your ancestors was an accused or an accuser, you are part of one of the most notorious and intriguing periods in American history, one with a cause that is still being debated today.

 If you discover a possible connection to someone involved in the witch trials and want to investigate it further, or if you know you are descended from someone involved and want to learn more about the person, many resources are available to you.

-In the town of Salem, the Peabody-Essex Museum has the original handwritten transcripts from the witch trials, where you can read the actual words that were spoken at the trials and who said them.
+In Salem, the Peabody-Essex Museum has the original handwritten transcripts from the witch trials, where you can read the actual words spoken at the trials and who said them.
 You will also find artifacts, such as items that belonged to both the accused and the accusers, letters to other towns inquiring about the whereabouts of suspected witches, and even letters to the King of England asking him to intervene in the proceedings so the witch madness would stop.
 This museum is one of the foremost places for research on the Salem witch trials in the country.